The Streamline Refi is one of the best refinancing options

-However, if you refinance your FHA loan within the first 3 years via the Streamline program, you may be eligible for a partial refund of the upfront MIP paid on your current loan.
+However, if you refinance your existing FHA mortgage within the first 3 years via the Streamline Refinance program, you may be eligible for a partial refund of the upfront mortgage insurance premium paid on your current loan.

-Talk to your mortgage lender about your eligibility for an FHA MIP refund.
+Talk to your loan officer about your eligibility for an FHA MIP refund.

 VA Streamline Refinance (IRRRL)